CirrusCollective/home/5/Readme.md

 - [ ] At the command line, start a python server from todays repo directory by entering: python3 -m http.server
-- [ ] Open the index.html from today's repo.
+- [ ] Open the index.html from today's repo in your text editor.
 - [ ] Read about [Tangle](http://worrydream.com/Tangle/)
 - [ ] Implement [Getting Started](http://worrydream.com/Tangle/guide.html) by building the example in your index.html.